gr-b/repogather/README.md

    ```

    This command will:
    1. Search for files related to user authentication
    2. Include configuration files in the search
    3. Only return files with a relevance score of 70 or higher
    4. Use the GPT-4o model from August 2024 for analysis

-2. Return all files without LLM analysis:
+2. Return all files without LLM analysis, including ecosystem files:
    ```
-   repogather --all --include-test --include-config
+   repogather --all --include-test --include-config --include-ecosystem
    ```

    This command will:
    1. Gather all code files in the repository
    2. Include test and config files in the output (if present, inferred from file extension)
+   3. Include ecosystem-specific files and directories (e.g., node_modules, venv)
-  3. Copy all gathered files to the clipboard without using LLM analysis
+   4. Copy all gathered files to the clipboard without using LLM analysis

 ## How It Works

 repogather performs the following steps:

 1. Scans the current directory and its subdirectories for code files
-2. Filters out test and configuration files (unless included via options)
+2. Filters out test, configuration, and ecosystem-specific files (unless included via options)
 3. If `--all` option is used, returns all filtered files
 4. Otherwise:
    a.
 Counts the tokens in the filtered files and estimates the API usage cost
    b.
 Asks for user confirmation before proceeding
    c.
+If the total tokens exceed the model's limit, splits the content into multiple requests
+   d.
 Sends the file contents and the query to the specified OpenAI model
-   d.
+   e.
 Processes the model's response to rank files by relevance
-   e.
+   f.
 Filters the files by the specified relevance threshold
 5. Copies the relevant file paths and contents to the clipboard

 ## Note

 repogather requires an active OpenAI API key when using LLM analysis.
 It will prompt you to confirm the expected cost of the query (in input tokens) before proceeding.
 When using the `--all` option, no API key is required.

+repogather handles repositories of any size by splitting the content into multiple requests when necessary.
+This allows for analysis of large codebases without hitting API token limits.